imaspons/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 x_test and x_train names are change according to feature.txt file

-Merges the training and the test sets to create one data set Test_data (2947 rows, 563 columns) is created by merging subject_test, y_test, x_test using cbind() function.
+Merges the training and the test sets to create one data set.

+Test_data (2947 rows, 563 columns) is created by merging subject_test, y_test, x_test using cbind() function.

 Train_data (7352 rows, 563 column) is created by merging subject_train, y_train, x_train using cbind() function.